DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-12-21-vacancies.md

 ---
 title: Vacancies
-description: First design for changing vacancies at each training location on a course.
+description: First design for changing vacancies at each training location on a course
 date: 2018-12-21
 screenshots:
   items: